whosonfirst/go-webhookd-aws/README.md

 ### webhookd-lambda-task

 This is a Lambda function to run an ECS task when invoked.
-It is principally meant to be used with the `go-webhookd` Lambda dispatcher.
-It should probably be renamed since it's pretty confusing, even for me.
+It is principally meant to be used with the `go-webhookd` [Lambda dispatcher](https://github.com/whosonfirst/go-webhookd/#lambda), and in particular with the [GitHubRepo transformer](https://github.com/whosonfirst/go-webhookd/#githubrepo) in a [https://whosonfirst.org](Who's On First) context.

+There is an [open ticket](https://github.com/whosonfirst/go-webhookd/issues/19) to add a dedicated ECS Task dispatcher but until that's completed this is what we're stuck with.

 #### Roles